Watch the video

 Read the …Treating Me Right? guide today, so you are not afraid to ask questions of your doctor or nurse.

 People living with HIV are living longer, increasing their risk of developing other health conditions.1 Being on the right treatment can improve your current lifestyle and protect your future health.
-However, evidence shows many BAME people living with HIV are not engaged in decisions about their treatment and care.2
+However, evidence shows some members of the Black community living with HIV in the UK are not engaged in decisions about their treatment and care.2, 3

 Your doctors and nurses will have your best interests in mind but you can’t leave all the responsibility with them.
 You need to work with your healthcare team to make them aware of your personal needs.
 This could include things such as your lifestyle or other conditions which may affect the treatment that is best for you.